milan477/MLD/README.md

-# Milan Liessens Dujardin
-Welcome to my Personal Website

-## Quick Start
-Simply open `index.html` in your browser or serve it with any static file server:
+Open `index.html` in your browser or serve it with any static file server:

 ```bash
 # Using Python